 We are a development stage company.
 We have incurred significant net losses since our inception.
-At March 31, 2009, from inception, our accumulated deficit was approximately \$232.0 million, including \$44.6 million of non-cash stock-based compensation charges related to employee stock-based compensation and founders' warrants.
-We expect to incur substantial net losses for at least the next several years as we continue to develop certain of our existing product development programs, primarily MN-221 for the treatment of acute exacerbations of asthma, and over the long-term if we are successful in expanding our research and development programs and acquiring or in-licensing products, technologies or businesses that are complementary to our own.
+At June 30, 2009, from inception, our accumulated deficit was approximately \$236.6 million, including \$45.3 million of non-cash stock-based compensation charges related to employee stock-based compensation and founders' warrants.
+We expect to incur substantial net losses for at least the next several years as we continue to develop certain of our existing product development programs, primarily MN-221 for the treatment of acute exacerbations of asthma and chronic obstructive pulmonary disease, or COPD, exacerbations, and over the long-term if we are successful in expanding our research and development programs and acquiring or in-licensing products, technologies or businesses that are complementary to our own.

 We have acquired licenses to eight compounds for the development of ten product candidates.
-Our development pipeline consists of eight programs which have been in clinical development for the treatment of acute exacerbations of asthma, multiple sclerosis, or MS, bronchial asthma, interstitial cystitis, solid tumor cancers, Generalized Anxiety Disorder/insomnia, preterm labor and urinary incontinence, and two programs which have been in preclinical development for the treatment of thrombotic disorders.
+Our development pipeline consists of eight development programs which have been in clinical development for the treatment of acute exacerbations of asthma, multiple sclerosis, or MS, bronchial asthma, interstitial cystitis, solid tumor cancers, Generalized Anxiety Disorder/insomnia, preterm labor and urinary incontinence, and two development programs which have been in preclinical development of thrombotic disorders.
+We also plan to initiate a new development program for MN-221 for the treatment of COPD exacerbations.

 At present, we are focusing our resources on the development of the following two prioritized product development programs:

-MN-221 for the treatment of acute exacerbations of asthma, for which we initiated a Phase II clinical trial in the first quarter of 2009 to evaluate the safety and efficacy of MN-221 in patients with severe, acute exacerbations of asthma treated in the emergency room and completed a Phase II clinical trial in the second quarter of 2009 which evaluated MN-221 at planned escalating doses in patients with severe, acute exacerbations of asthma treated in the emergency room; and

-MN-166 for the treatment of MS, for which we completed a Phase II clinical trial in Eastern Europe in the second quarter of 2008.
+- MN-221 for the treatment of acute exacerbations of asthma and COPD exacerbations, for which we initiated a Phase II clinical trial in the first quarter of 2009 to evaluate the safety and efficacy of MN-221 in patients with severe, acute exacerbations of asthma treated in the emergency room and completed a Phase II clinical trial in the second quarter of 2009 which evaluated MN-221 at planned escalating doses in patients with severe, acute exacerbations of asthma treated in the emergency room; and - MN-166 for the treatment of MS, for which we completed a Phase II clinical trial in Eastern Europe in the second quarter of 2008.

-Upon completion of proof-of-concept Phase II clinical trials, we will either continue to pursue clinical development independently in the United States, as we presently intend with MN-221, or establish a strategic collaboration to support Phase III clinical development, as we presently intend with MN-166.
-Following the completion of the Phase II clinical trial for MN-166, we are not planning to pursue any further significant clinical development of MN-166 until such time that we are able to secure a strategic collaboration to advance MN-166 into Phase III clinical development.
+Upon completion of proof-of-concept Phase II clinical trials, we will either continue to pursue development independently in the United States, as we presently intend with MN-221, or establish a strategic collaboration to support further clinical development, as we presently intend with MN-166.
+Following the completion of the Phase II clinical trial for MN-166, we are not planning to pursue any further significant development of MN-166 until such time that we are able to secure a strategic collaboration to advance the clinical development of MN-166.